 CPAP & Distilled Water

-Most manufactures recommend using distilled water for CPAP machines because it eliminates mineral buildup, which can decrease the machine’s lifespan.
+Most manufacturers recommend using distilled water for CPAP machines because it eliminates mineral buildup, which can decrease the machine’s lifespan.
 Distilled water means little to no impurities are in the water and the air you breathe.

 Other types of water can cause damage to the CPAP machine’s water chamber over time because the water can harden, scale, discolour, and leave mineral deposits.
 Using tap water, for example, could result in you needing to replace the tub frequently.